aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `service_account_issuer` - (Optional, ForceNew, Available since v1.92.0) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"https://kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
 * `api_audiences` - (Optional, ForceNew, Available since v1.92.0) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["https://kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature requires specifying `service_account_issuer` as well.
 From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
 * `tags` - (Optional, Available since v1.97.0) Default nil, A map of tags assigned to the kubernetes cluster and work nodes.
-* `load_balancer_spec` - (Optional, ForceNew, Available since v1.117.0) The cluster api server load balance instance specification, default `slb.s1.small`.
+* `load_balancer_spec` - (Optional, Deprecated since v1.232.0) The cluster api server load balance instance specification, default `slb.s1.small`.
 For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).
+Only works for **Create** Operation.
 * `retain_resources` - (Optional, Available since v1.141.0) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
 Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
 If you need to retain resources, please configure with `retain_resources`.
 There are several aspects to pay attention to when using `retain_resources` to retain resources.
 After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.
 * `delete_options` - (Optional, Available since v1.223.2) Delete options, only work for deleting resource.
 Make sure you have run `terraform apply` to make the configuration applied.
 See [`delete_options`](#delete_options) below.
 * `password` - (Optional, Sensitive) The password of ssh login cluster node.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.